André Soulié

-Jean-André Soulié, MEP (October 6, 1858 – December 11, 1905, known in Chinese sources as 蘇烈 [Su Lie]) was a French Catholic missionary sent to East Tibet of Qing China.
+Jean-André Soulié, MEP (6 October 1858 – 11 December 1905, known in Chinese sources as 蘇烈 [Su Lie]) was a French Catholic missionary sent to East Tibet of Qing China.
 He was killed in a 1905 anti-Catholic revolt.
 He was a member of the Paris Foreign Missions Society.

 Biography

-Soulié was born in Saint-Juéry, Aveyron, on October 6, 1858.
-He was ordained July 5, 1885, for the Paris Foreign Missions Society and sent in October 1885 to the Apostolic Vicariate of Thibet (now Diocese of Kangding), administered by Mgr Félix Biet.
+Soulié was born in Saint-Juéry, Aveyron, on 6 October 1858.
+He was ordained on 5 July 1885, for the Paris Foreign Missions Society and sent in October 1885 to the Apostolic Vicariate of Thibet (now Diocese of Kangding), administered by Mgr Félix Biet.
 His first mission was to Batang, then at Cha-pa (now Shaba, close to Kanding).
 He met with his colleagues the French expedition of Gabriel Bonvalot and Prince Henri of Orléans in June 1890 at Ta-tsien-lu (now Kangding).
 In 1896, he was sent to the mission station of Tse-ku (close to now Yanmen) with Father Jules Dubernard.
 This village is situated on the right bank of the Lancang (upper Mekong) river.
 Afterwards, he moved to Yaregong (now Yarigong Town) where he gained some popularity by practicing medicine among local people.